 Multipurpose Text Processing Tools

 Many CLI text processing tools have been in existence for about half a century.
-And newer tools are being written to solve ever expanding text processing problems.
+And newer tools are being written to solve the ever expanding text processing problems.
 Just knowing that a particular tool exists or searching for a tool before attempting to write your own solution can be a time saver.
-Also, popular tools are likely to be optimized for speed, hardened against bugs from wide usage, discussed on forums, and so on.
+Also, popular tools are likely to be optimized for speed, hardened against bugs due to wide usage, discussed on forums, and so on.

 grep was already covered in the Searching Files and Filenames chapter.
 In addition, sed, awk and perl are essential tools to solve a wide variety of text processing problems from the command line.
-In this chapter, you'll learn field processing, use regular expressions for search and replace requirements, perform operations based on multiple lines and files, etc.
+In this chapter you'll learn field processing, use regular expressions for search and replace requirements, perform operations based on multiple lines and files, etc.

 info The examples presented in this chapter only cover some of the functionalities.
 I've written separate books to cover these tools with more detailed explanations, examples and exercises.
 See https://learnbyexample.github.io/books/ for links to these books.